varabyte/kotter/README.md

 always be released when some parent lifecycle ends, unless you remove it yourself manually first).

 Kotter itself manages four lifecycles: `Session.Lifecycle`, `Section.Lifecycle`, `MainRenderScope.Lifecycle`, and
-`Run.Lifecycle` (each associated with the scopes discussed above).
+`RunScope.Lifecycle` (each associated with the scopes discussed above).

 > [!NOTE]
 > No lifecycles are provided for `offscreen` or `aside` blocks at the moment.
 Feel free to open up an issue with a
 > use-case requiring additional lifecycles if you run into one.
+So far, the `RunScope.Lifecycle` has been effective
+> enough for our needs.

 Keep in mind that the `MainRenderScope.Lifecycle` dies after a *single* render pass.
 Almost always you want to tie data to `Section.Lifecycle`, as it survives across multiple runs.